Table Of Contents

 Having a social media presence is a prerequisite in the digital age.
 This way, you can keep abreast of all the new features introduced on various platforms.

+Adaptability and persuasion are some skills you must possess if you want to become a copywriter.
 You need to adapt your copy to various platforms as per their requirements.
 For example, Twitter requires you to fit your copy within a specific word count.
 Along with that, it has to be written in a way that connects with the interests of Twitter users.

 7. Utilize feedback constructively

-What is the Role Of A Copywriter?
+The Role Of A Copywriter

 The role of a copywriter evolves with experience.
 As a junior copywriter, you would be expected to come up with creative headlines and share them with a creative director.
 But, as you gain experience, you would be fully responsible for all the copy requirements of a client across all media.